-An attacker targets mobile phone users with a phishing attack for the purpose of soliciting account passwords or sensitive information from the user.
-Mobile Phishing is a variation on the Phishing social engineering technique where the attack is initiated via mobile texting rather than email.
-The user is enticed to provide information or go to a compromised web site via a text message.
+An adversary targets mobile phone users with a phishing attack for the purpose of soliciting account passwords or sensitive information from the user.
+Mobile Phishing is a variation of the Phishing social engineering technique where the attack is initiated via a text or SMS message, rather than email.
+The user is enticed to provide information or visit a compromised web site via this message.
 Apart from the manner in which the attack is initiated, the attack proceeds as a standard Phishing attack.

 Either mobile phone or access to a web resource that allows text messages to be sent to mobile phones.
 Resources needed for regular Phishing attack.

 You receive a text message from an entity that you are not even a customer of prompting you to log into your account.

 You receive any text message that provides you with a link that takes you to a website which requires you to enter your credentials.

 This table specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 Do not follow any links that you receive within text messages and do not input any login credentials on the page that they take you too.
 Instead, call your Bank, PayPal, eBay, etc., and inquire about the problem.
 Safe practices also include leveraging the entity's mobile application or directly typing the entity's URL in the browser and only then logging in.
 Never reply to any text messages that ask you to provide sensitive information of any kind.